 Quiet time period (QTP) is an optional feature that defines a period of time (QTP period) that is intended to be used primarily for the exchange of specific frames between a STA requesting a QTP and its peers using peer-to-peer links.
 The particular frames to be exchanged using peer-to-peer links during the QTP period are identified by a service specific identifier.
 The determination of which frames are associated with the service specific identifier is beyond the scope of the standard.
 The method for selection of the service specific identifier by the peer-to-peer operation is beyond the scope of the standard.

-An AP that supports QTP is a QTP AP and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
-A non-AP HE STA that supports QTP is a QTP non-AP STA and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
+An AP that sets dot11QTPOptionActivated to true is a QTP AP and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
+A non-AP HE STA that sets dot11QTPOptionActivated to true is a QTP non-AP STA and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
 [24159]

 A QTP non-AP STA may request its QTP AP to set up a QTP and if successful, the QTP AP informs other associated QTP non-AP STAs of the QTP and of the service specific identifier associated with that QTP.